garylirocks/quickrefs/azure-active-directory.markdown

 - Department wish to manage their own access policies without IT involvement
 - Multiple organizations need to collaborate on a project, multiple user from one org need access to another org's resources

+### Features

+- You can define an access review along with an access package
+- Requester could submit a custom start or end data for their access
+- Users can use `https://myaccess.microsoft.com` portal to request/approve both access packages and access reviews

 ## Access reviews

-Help ensure that the right people have the right access to the right resources, you could set up a schedule to review:
+Help ensure that the right people have the right access to the right resources

+- You could set up a schedule to review:

+  - Group memberships
   - Access to applications
-- Group memberships
-- Access packages
+  - Access packages (created with Access Packages)
-- PIM role assignments (both AAD an Azure roles)
+  - PIM role assignments (both AAD an Azure roles) (created with PIM assignments)

+- You can create reviews for **Guest Users Only** or **Everyone**
-Who can do the review is depending on the resource type, for example, group membership can be reviewed by:
+- Who can do the review is depending on the resource type, for example, group membership can be reviewed by:

   - Administrators
   - Group owners
     - Best reviewers in most cases
   - Selected users, delegated review capability when the review is created
     - Groups synced from on-prem AD can not have owners in AAD, you should specify reviewers while creating the review
     - Reviewers will need to take action in on-prem AD
   - Members of the group, attesting for themselves

 ### Licenses